katiapr/YotzimLilmod/README.md

 # OuToLearn

-Did you opened a new page in your life and need a help to fit into the secular world?
+Have you opened a new page in your life and need a help to fit into the secular world?
 <br/>
 Here we are to help you!